 2. Improved brand loyalty, that is, brand trust

 Customer loyalty is difficult to measure and tricky to anticipate.
 It depends on the type of product you offer.
 Big B2B enterprises invest a lot to acquire a new customer and even more to keep them.
 This means longer relationships and higher customer loyalty.

 On the other hand, ecommerce and retail businesses can’t expect such customer loyalty in 2021.
 The market is overflowing with a variety of products and promises.
 Customers are more than happy to experiment and go along with new trends.
-Brands like Coca-Cola get much of their sales from one-time or occasional buyers.
+Brands like Coca-Cola get most of their sales from one-time or occasional buyers.

 Even so, a well-crafted customer service strategy that delivers a consistent customer experience helps in both scenarios.
 It keeps enterprise customers happy and satisfied, decreasing churn.
 It allows companies to save on customer acquisition and invest in existing relationships.

 In retail and ecommerce improved customer experience keeps the brand top of mind, even if they don’t stick to a single brand on a daily basis.
 It also helps to raise brand awareness thanks to positive word of mouth and reviews, decreasing acquisition costs and increasing sales.

 A well-crafted customer service strategy can help both the IBMs and Coca-Colas of the world.
 Increased trust means that customers will be a little less likely to reach for that Vive Cola or call that other big tech company with lower prices but worse service.
 It’s not loyalty because, in either scenario, nobody wins or keeps customers 100% of the time.
 But by increasing trust with good communication and solid customer service, you can convince enough customers to choose you and keep your business growing at a healthy pace.